sceckert/Data-and-Culture-Fall-2024/_datasets/datasets.md

 	- Download dataset (as well as additional project data) from the project's [GitHub repository](https://github.com/xpmethod/torn-apart-open-data)
 	- For more on the composition and origins of the data, scroll down to the [section labeled "Data" on the project credits page](http://xpmethod.columbia.edu/torn-apart/credits.html).
 - [Switching the Lens - Rediscovering Londoners of African, Caribbean, Asian and Indigenous Heritage, 1561 to 1840](https://www.cityoflondon.gov.uk/things-to-do/history-and-heritage/london-metropolitan-archives/about-lma/switching-the-lens-project) project [dataset](https://search.lma.gov.uk/scripts/mwimain.dll?logon&application=UNION_VIEW&language=144&file=[lma]through-the-lens.html&utm_source=col&utm_medium=web&utm_campaign=switching-the-lens)
+- [London Lives: 1690 to 1800: Crime, Poverty and Social Policy in the Metropolis](https://www.londonlives.org/index.jsp) brings together manuscript and print sources from eight different historical archives.
 - [U.S. National Park Visit Data (1979-2023)](https://www.responsible-datasets-in-context.com/posts/np-data/)
 -  A dataset of [obituaries published in the _NYTimes_ from 1852-2007](https://melaniewalsh.github.io/Intro-Cultural-Analytics/00-Datasets/00-Datasets.html#the-new-york-times-obituaries)
 -  A dataset of the [first eight editions of the Encyclopedia Britannica](https://data.nls.uk/data/digitised-collections/encyclopaedia-britannica/)